-- b) The need to form an alternative space that will cease to be a tail of hegemonic ideology (like the Trotskyists and the unionists) and that will collectively seek through its disocurse and praxis a way out of the current impasse. - c) The removal of the national issue from the center of the debate, but also the simultaneous expansion of its limits.
+b) The need to form an alternative space that will cease to be a tail of hegemonic ideology (like the c) The removal of the national issue from the center of the debate, but also the simultaneous expansion of its limits.
 Some of the first minimalist "positions" of an alternative space for the Cyprus problem could be: (a) insistence on the right of free settlement-movement (b) struggle for the expulsion of all armies (Greek, Turkish, British) and the abolition of the Cyprus problem.
-The antimilitarist movement in Greece is self-evidently one of the natural allies of the Cypriot region. © struggle against the racism-chauvinism that permeates after decades of nationalist brainwashing. (d) insistence on protecting the rights of minorities.
+The antimilitarist movement in Greece is self-evidently one of the natural allies of the Cypriot region. $\mathbb{C}$ struggle against the racism-chauvinism that permeates after decades of nationalist brainwashing. (d) insistence on protecting the rights of minorities.